YellowW3ter/YellowMenuV1/README.md

 # 🟨 YellowMenuV1
 YellowMenuV1 is a GorillaTag Mod Menu, built by me YellowWater.
-That lets you modify the game in a way.
+That lets you modify the game.

 # 📥How To Install
 1️⃣ Download the latest release